Love and Loathing at the DNC

 This was the exhausted news anchor from a local FOX affiliate.
 I did not get her name.
 Do you know her?

-Outside of a lunch spot in Fulton Market, a young woman with three children, including one infant, sat on the sidewalk next to a stroller seeking donations.
+Outside of a lunch spot in the newly developed Fulton Market neighborhood, a young woman with three children, including one infant, sat on the sidewalk next to a stroller seeking donations.
 I gave her a ten and talked to her a bit, though her English was extremely limited and my Spanish is too.
 She was staying at a shelter with her children, she said.

-I got the sense that she was one of the thousands of migrants from Latin America that Texas Governor Abbott has been busing to Chicago, a sanctuary city.
+I got the sense that she was one of the thousands of migrants from Latin America that Texas GOP Governor Abbott has been busing to Chicago, a “sanctuary city.”
 She did not seem terribly unhappy to be on the street with her three kids and it occurred to me that being here was better than being wherever she had come from.

 After my boat tour, I met a friend who works for the City of Chicago for drinks and she told me that these immigrants had packed the police stations and finally been moved into shelters and some into apartments.
 This is creating tensions with various working class constituencies in Chicago, who are upset that the migrants are getting, perhaps, more support than they are.